DeveloperAlly/DeveloperAlly/README.md

 I'm Ally!

 I'm a coder, engineer and tech enthusiast who believes in the benefits technology can bring to everyday life.
-I have a passion for helping people by sharing my knowledge and working closely with developers and open source communities around the world.
+I'm passionate about the intersection between creativity, technology and culture & society and our opportunity to change the everyday lives of people and our planet through technology, innovation and cooperation.
+I’m also passionate about sharing my experience and helping build a supportive and inclusive tech community and passing on what I’ve learned from being part of the amazing tech and business ecosystem and working closely with developers and open source communities around the world.

 Coming from a strong background in technology consultancy, research & development, I have scoped and delivered projects of all sizes, budgets and timelines.
 I'm experienced in hands-on small business and startup operations, and applying technology to solve real world business problems by building scalable and feasible solutions.

 I previously owned and operated a successful café before going on to complete degrees in Mechtronics Engineering and Computer Science in 2017.
 Whilst studying, I co-founded a startup after winning a hackathon and worked through the iAccelarate business incubator to build out our solution.